GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-03-06-thredds-data-server.md

 ]
 ```

+The Azure Command Line Interface (CLI) is installed on both Azure VMs (for any command starting with `az`).
+The Azure Powershell interface is also installed on the thredds VM.

 ### 2. Make symlinks to the dataset

 Once a new dataset is written to the fileshare, you need to create symlinks to the data so it is visible in the TDS `public` content directory.
 You can symlink individual files (e.g. `AWS_station_locations.csv`) or directories (e.g. `aws-l3`).
 For example, a symlink was created for the `aws-l3` directory with: